Guanglan Road station

-The station has three tracks, an island platform, and a side platform.
-Trains heading to East Xujing use the island platform and trains heading to Pudong International Airport use the side platform.
+The station has 3 tracks (5 when Line 21 is complete), 1 island platform(2 when Line 21 is complete), and a side platform.
+Line 2 Trains heading to National Exhibition and Convention Center use the line 2 island platform and trains heading to Pudong Airport Terminal 1&2 use the side platform, while Line 21 uses another set of island platforms when built.